-The profile of the Ramform with its incomparably wide back deck is unmistakable.
-This is the ultimate platform for efficient and safe seismic operations in all conditions and environments.
+The powerful, capacious broad beam of the Ramform is unmistakable.
+This is the ultimate platform for efficient and safe seismic operations.
+It is stable and reliable in all conditions and environments.

-The unique Ramform hull shape was designed in Norway and the first seismic Ramform vessel was inspired by the Norwegian naval intelligence vessel Marjata.
+The iconic Ramform hull shape was designed in Norway and the first seismic Ramform vessel was inspired by the Norwegian naval intelligence vessel Marjata.

-The Ramform Titan (2013) and Ramform Atlas (2014) and Ramform Tethys (2016) are designed to fully utilize the potential of GeoStreamer®, including the capacity to record ghost-free data in rougher seas.
+The Ramform Titan and sister ships Ramform Atlas (2014), Ramform Tethys (2016) and Ramform Hyperion (2017) are designed to fully utilize the potential of GeoStreamer®, including the capacity to record ghost-free data in rougher seas.

-These are the largest Ramform vessels ever.
-Each has more towing capacity, more power, and greater flexibility than other 3D seismic vessels.
-Another new build Titan-class will be launched in 2017.

-Ramform Titan-class vessels are 70 m wide at the stern and equipped with 24 streamer reels, with quality and reliability built in at every stage.
-They are designed for safe and efficient operations in even the harshest of environments.
+These are our largest seismic acquisition vessels so far: with more towing capacity, more power, and greater flexibility.
+Seventy meters wide at the stern and equipped with 24 streamer reels, with quality and reliability built in at every stage, they are designed for safe and efficient operations in even the harshest of environments.

-These are highly flexible acquisition platforms, that cover all the bases from highly efficient reconnaissance exploration surveys to the detailed resolution required for 4D production seismic.
+These highly flexible acquisition platforms cover all the bases, from highly efficient reconnaissance exploration surveys to the detailed repeatable resolution required for 4D production seismic.

 All vessels in the PGS fleet are fully equipped with GeoStreamer.
 Roll out began in 2007, immediately after the dual-sensor, technology was introduced and today we are more experienced in broadband acquisition and processing than any other contractor.